EDX-IL/Password_Generator/README.md

 ### The challenge

-The challenge requires me to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+The challenge required me to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
+This app runs in the browser, features dynamically updated HTML and CSS powered by JavaScript.
+It has a clean and polished user interface that is responsive, and adapts to multiple screen sizes.

+The apps generates a password when the "Generate Password" button is clicked by
+  * Asking the user for the length of password they require
+      * The length is at least 10 characters but no more than 64.
+      * It also checks for input that isn't expected and re-asks the question
+    * The user is then asked which of the following they want in their password
+      * Lowercase
+      * Uppercase
+      * Numeric
+      * Special characters ($@%&*, etc)
+  * If the user doesn't select any they are asked again for their input
+  * Once the user prompts are answered the password generated is displayed on the page.

 ### Screenshot

+The following image shows the web application's appearance and functionality:

 ![](./assets/screenshot.png)